 More information about Exams and tips on how to prepare for it is available under Resources.

-Students must demonstrate language reading proficiency in two languages besides English in any of three ways.
+Students must demonstrate language reading proficiency in two languages besides English in any of four ways.

 - Students may take and pass one of the English Program's regularly administered examinations in French, German, Ancient Greek, Italian, Classical Latin, Medieval Latin, and Spanish.